6

 Default · State-paid living donor

 The state pays living donors to give a kidney to a stranger — a system used only in Iran.
-Most of the world rejects paying for organs as unethical, and has formally banned the practice since the 2008 Declaration of Istanbul.
+The practice has been formally prohibited under the 2008 Declaration of Istanbul; Iran's program remains the only national exception.

 Iran 13.0 pmp deceased + paid living (2023)